forktheweb/testrepo/Values.md

 This value is broad, and it is meant to be.
 Being effective at inflencing others, writing good code, leaving good reviews, and being a compassionate human being are all good examples.

 ### Be inquisitive
 Nobody knows everything!
-Asking questions early avoids many problems later, so questions are encouraged, though they may be directed to the appropriate
+Asking questions early avoids many problems later, so questions are encouraged, though they may be directed to the appropriate channel.

 ### Be focused
 Focus on a single area where you know you can make the most impact.
 Don't be afraid to seek out advice if your are not the subject matter expert.